drduh/macOS-Security-and-Privacy-Guide/README.md

 Consider using [Privoxy](https://www.privoxy.org/) as a local proxy to filter Web browsing traffic.

-**Note** macOS proxy settings are not universal; apps and services may or may not honor system proxy settings.
+**Note** macOS proxy settings are not universal; apps and services may not honor system proxy settings.
 Ensure the app you wish to proxy is correctly configured and manually verify connections don't leak.
 Additionally, it may be possible to configure the *pf* firewall to transparently proxy all traffic.

 A signed installation package for privoxy can be downloaded from [silvester.org.uk](https://silvester.org.uk/privoxy/OSX/) or [Sourceforge](https://sourceforge.net/projects/ijbswa/files/Macintosh%20%28OS%20X%29/).
 The signed package is [more secure](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/65) than the Homebrew version, and attracts full support from the Privoxy project.